wp-plugins/landing-pages/readme.txt

 = 1.0.3.7 =

 Debugging cross browser impressions and conversion tracking.
 Implemented soltion for url-to-postid conversions that's compatible with the /slug/ removal extension for landing pages plugin.
+Added email validation check to prevent false positives when form standardization is turned on.